skoolkid/skoolkit/sphinx/source/man/skool2html.py.rst

 :RebuildImages: Overwrite existing image files (``1``), or leave them alone (``0``, the default).
 :Search: Directory to add to the resource search path.
-To specify two or more directories, separate them with semicolons.
+To specify two or more directories, separate them with commas.
 :Theme: CSS theme to use.
-To specify two or more themes, separate them with semicolons.
+To specify two or more themes, separate them with commas.
 :Time: Show timings (``1``), or don't (``0``, the default).

 Configuration parameters must appear in a ``[skool2html]`` section.
 For